extemporelang/extemporelang.github.io/_docs/guides/note-level-music.md

 This guide covers the basics of how to play instruments at a "note-level" (e.g. play the G above middle C for 2 beats) in Extempore.
 If you're satisfied with just playing Extempore's built-in instruments (which can be found in `libs/core/instruments.xtm`) then you can just start at this guide.
+Finally, this guide complements the [pattern language]({{site.baseurl}}{% link _docs/guides/pattern-language.md %}) one (an alternate way of triggering notes, loops & patterns) and you can mix and match both approaches.

 ## Setting up an instrument {#setting-up-an-instrument}